Up Down (Do This All Day): Recording

 T-Pain told Artistdirect about the song's creation saying; "It started with the beat.
 I was listening to the beat for about three days.
 Once I forced myself to do it, then I had it.
 It wasn't really a hard thing to do.
 I was just like, "Alright, I guess I'll do this one!
 Here we go!"
 You know, I've been working with B.o.B since before he got signed really.
 It's been a good time.
 It's been really collaborative with us.
 At the time, it wasn't the right songs or the right situation.
 Now, that I had something good so it was only right.
 I don't make people conform to what I'm doing when I got to get somebody.
 When you get T-Pain, you don't really want to tell T-Pain what to do.
 If you got in mind what you want T-Pain to do, you could've done it yourself.
 That's where B.o.B came from, and he enjoys strip clubs as much as I do.
 It was only right to get him."

 Live performances

 On January 14, 2014, T-Pain performed "Up Down (Do This All Day)" on DJ Skee's SKEE Live.
 On January 16, 2014, T-Pain performed the song on The Arsenio Hall Show.

 Commercial performance

 On May 14, 2015, Up Down was certified Platinum by the RIAA.

+Critical reception

+Pitchfork called the song "a fantastic collaboration with B.o.B that appeared and disappeared just as quickly."